Picture by: https://www.morguefile.com/creative/dieraecherin

 But nowadays most serious fish keepers install a filter of sorts in their ponds.

-In general terms, fish pond filters are either mechanical or biological.
+In general terms, the best fish pond filter is either mechanical or biological.
 What this means is that they either simply filter out unwanted muck from the pond water (in the case of mechanical filters) or actually break the muck down (which is what a biological filter will do).
 Both types are categorized as fish pond supplies, and both need a pond pump to force water through the filter.
 Both also have some kind of filter media that catches or sieves the various types of debris (including algae and fish excrement) as the water passes through it.

 Filter Media for a Fish Pond Filter

 Some types of filter media are better at catching dirt than others.
-This is why filter units normally use several different types of media that are layered within the filter casing.
+This is why the best fish pond filter units normally use several different types of media that are layered within the filter casing.
 Some types are fine and others quite coarse, allowing the water to flow quite quickly without clogging, Generally the fine material forms the top layer.
 Types of media include:

 - Stone chips